Welcome to Arizona Emergency Medicine Research Center

 Areas of Emphasis

-The AEMRC, together with the University of Arizona Department of Emergency Medicine, ranks 13th in National Institutes of Health funding among centers and emergency departments nationally.
+The AEMRC, together with the University of Arizona Department of Emergency Medicine, is a leader in National Institutes of Health (NIH) funding among centers and emergency departments nationally.

 The faculty of the UA Department of Emergency Medicine and the center are national leaders in emergency medicine scholarly activity, regularly contributing state-of-the-art research presentations at the top scientific meetings in the United States and internationally.
 In addition, most UA Department of Emergency Medicine residents participate in mentored research leading to national presentations and the publication of original scientific manuscripts.